lyssiev/SocialMedia/README.md

 ECM1410 - Object Oriented Programming Coursework - Written in Java
 Grade: 62%, 2:1

 _This project was for my Object Oriented Programming course at Uni of Exeter.
-In this project I demonstrated my understanding of classes, inherited classes and objects whilst improved my skills in unit testing and pair programming._
+In this project I demonstrated my understanding of classes, inherited classes and objects whilst improving my skills in unit testing and pair programming._

 ## Description
 **given by "University of Knowledge"**